-Timmy Pollack has golden hair and brown eyes.
+Timmy Pollack has golden hair and blue eyes.
 He likes many girls, and they like him back.
 He guards the clock and sees every time I check it.
 Maybe he’s docking it on his notebook.
 He knows.
 I think they all know.
 They all know how many times I’ve looked at the clock and how many times I’ve looked at Timmy Pollack.

 School empties and kids fumble out into the nearby hills, recently covered in snow.
 They slip and sled home.

 Emily has taken up smoking and stands with three of her friends in the same knee-high boots, all shivering and exhaling at the top of the hill.
 This is where we meet every day, looking down on our little town, nestled in snowy hills like it’s been cross-stitched onto a throw pillow by the kindest grandmother in the world.

 But it’s mean sometimes, so Emily waits for me everyday to escort me home like the Secret Service.
 She wants to get home today to be there when Uncle Ham arrives.

 “Why are you late?” she asks, flicking her cigarette away like a pirouetting snowflake.

 I study the hill sweeping down from our feet.
 It’s perfectly slick.
 You might reach the bottom and never stop going.
 “I took the long way.”